-This page explains how to make an application for HRA and HCRW Approval (England and Wales) or NHS R&D Permissions (Scotland and Northern Ireland) via the 'Streamlining research applications where NHS staff are participants' pilot.
+This page explains how to make an application for HRA and HCRW Approval (England and Wales) and/or NHS R&D Permissions (Scotland and Northern Ireland) if your study is using NHS/HSC Staff as participants only.

 The Health Research Authority (HRA) and the devolved administrations of Wales, Scotland and Northern Ireland are committed to removing barriers to research.
-To help achieve this, we have been working together to develop a new pilot.
+Following a successful pilot in 2024-2025, we have been working together to develop this proportionate approach to staff studies.

 - a reduced IRAS question set